-In 2011 they decided as an office to try and avoid single-use plastic for the month of July.
-They kept any plastic they did use in a canvas bag, and shared their wins and areas for improvement amongst one another.
+In 2011 our (now) Executive Director Rebecca and staff from the Earth Carers education program and volunteers decided to try and avoid single-use plastic for the month of July.
+They kept any plastic they did use in a dilemma bag, and shared their wins and areas for improvement.
 And so, Plastic Free July was born.

 Gaining momentum with plastic free events

-After successfully avoiding single-use plastic that month, the WMRC amped things up by developing ideas to raise awareness about plastic waste at events.
+After successfully avoiding single-use plastic that month, the WMRC continued the initiative the following year and shared it with the community.
 These included talks, cooking workshops to empower people to DIY more and buy less, and movie nights.